dterc

 - Show window dimensions

-The key argument is the name of the entry to look up (e.g. the alias name).
-If this argument is omitted, the full list of entries of the specified type will be displayed in a new buffer.
+The key argument is the name of the entry to look up (e.g.

-Note: the majority of type arguments correspond to a command of the same name and some type arguments don't take any key argument.
+Note that the majority of type arguments correspond to a command of the same name and some type arguments don't take any key argument.

 -c